+If you’re thinking up your next feature film, I suggest you make a horror movie.
 I am speaking from experience.
 Our first feature was a silly zombie movie.
 The production value was horrific.
-But the movie got a write up in Premiere Magazine, Fangoria and about a hundred horror fan websites.
-As a result of this buzz, our horror movie gained a cult following and sold well on Amazon.
+But the movie got a write up in Fangoria and was mentioned on dozens of horror fan websites.
+This drove traffic back our website, which we then directed to our film on Amazon.

 Here are 3 (perhaps not too surprising) reasons why you should make a horror movie.

 1. Horror Movies are cheap: You don’t necessarily need “name” actors or elaborate locations to make a successful horror film.
 You can leverage the resources you have including locations, cast and crew.
 You can then put your focus on (while always maintaining a safe set) capturing a scary horror story.

 2. Finding your target audience is easy: Because there are already dozens of publications, events and online groups catering to all things horror, you don’t need to search too hart to find your audience.
 You simply need to find a story angle that will grab the attention of these fans.